dotnet/docs/docs/framework/wpf/app-development/deploying-a-wpf-application-wpf.md

 <a name="Deploying_Markup_Only_XAML_Applications"></a>
 ### Deploying Markup-Only XAML Applications
- Markup-only [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] pages are usually published to Web servers, like [!INCLUDE[TLA2#tla_html](../../../../includes/tla2sharptla-html-md.md)] pages, and can be viewed using [!INCLUDE[TLA2#tla_iegeneric](../../../../includes/tla2sharptla-iegeneric-md.md)].
+ Markup-only [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] pages are usually published to Web servers, like HTML pages, and can be viewed using [!INCLUDE[TLA2#tla_iegeneric](../../../../includes/tla2sharptla-iegeneric-md.md)].
 Markup-only [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] pages run within a partial-trust security sandbox with restrictions that are defined by the Internet zone permission set.
-This provides an equivalent security sandbox to [!INCLUDE[TLA2#tla_html](../../../../includes/tla2sharptla-html-md.md)]-based Web applications.
+This provides an equivalent security sandbox to HTML-based Web applications.

  For more information about security for [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] applications, see [Security](../security-wpf.md).